middyjs/middy/websites/middy.js.org/src/routes/docs/routers/ws-router/+page.md

 ---
 title: ws-router
+description: "Route WebSocket messages to nested handlers based on route key with Middy."
 ---

 This handler can route to requests to one of a nested handler based on `routeKey` of an WebSocket event from API Gateway (WebSocket).